-Dublin City Council approved the Five Year Capital Improvements Program (2017-2021) on Monday, September 12, 2016.
-The CIP is a five-year outlook for anticipated capital projects reviewed and updated annually by the City.
+Dublin City Council adopted the 2018-2022 Five-Year Capital Improvements Program at their meeting Monday, September 11.
+The CIP is a five-year outlook for anticipated capital projects and is reviewed and updated annually by the City.
 These projects are primarily related to improvements in transportation, parks, utilities and facilities.

 In developing the Five-Year CIP, several elements are taken into consideration: City Council goals; community surveys, grant funding opportunities, economic development opportunities, technology improvements and maintenance and rehabilitation of existing City facilities and infrastructure, and technology improvement.

 The 2018-2022 proposed CIP was developed in support of the City’s Strategic Focus Areas, with emphasis placed on the safety of the public and employees, the City’s overall fiscal health, and promoting economic vitality.